Frequently when we talk to upper cervical chiropractors about their marketing budget. We frequently hear things like:

 So the truth is if you want to grow your practice you need to spend money on marketing.
 What you want to look for is a good return on investment.
 If your case fee is $2000 and you spend $1500 a month on a new marketing program and that gets you on average 5, well-educated prequalified patients per month, who all start care, then your $1500 investment just created $10,000 in additional revenue for your practice.
 That would be an excellent return on investment!

-The important thing is to understand the steps necessary to achieve your goals.
+When calculating your chiropractic marketing budget to understand the steps necessary to achieve your practice goals.
 For instance, if you want to see 5 more new patients per month for the rest of the year for a total of 30 new patients and you know that 3 out of every 4 new patients who come into your office start care with you, then you will need to generate 40 new patients from your external marketing over that 6 month period.

 Then you just need to track backwards from 40 new patients to determine how many new patients you need to have per month, per week, and per day you’re in the office.
 Then establish a chiropractic marketing plan and budget to attract those new patients.